Grey550/alx-system_engineering-devops/0x00-shell_basics/README.md

-Copying all the new html files to the parent directory
+Moving all the files beginning with Uppercase